facelessuser/RegReplace/docs/usage.md

 ```

 ## View Without Replacing
-If you would simply like to view what the sequence would find without replacing, you can construct a command to highlight targets without replacing them (each pass could affect the end result, but this just shows all passes without predicting replaces).
+If you would simply like to view what the sequence would find without replacing, you can construct a command to highlight targets without replacing them (each pass could affect the end result, but this just shows all passes without predicting the replacements).

 Just add the "find_only" argument and set it to true.